Genius Mushrooms Review: Are Mushrooms Nootropic?

 Genius Mushrooms is a dietary supplement used to enhance brain function.
 The brand claims that the mushrooms in their supplement can “enhance mental clarity, immune function, natural energy, and more.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Genius Mushrooms based on medical studies to give our take on whether the supplement is likely to be effective for improving or supporting cognition, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Genius Mushrooms to give our take on whether or not the supplement is likely to be effective for for optimizing cognitive function, and whether or not it's healthy.

-We’ll feature real customer reviews, and provide a cost breakdown to show what retailer sells Genius Mushrooms for the best price.
+We’ll also document the experience of our Product Tester who tried Genius Mushrooms for 30 days, and provide a cost breakdown to show what retailer sells Genius Mushrooms for the best price.

 Ingredient Analysis